Regulatory

 There are several state agencies with oversight over utilities' operations, capital investments, and environmental impacts.
 MUTUAL tracks regulatory changes at the agency level, and members are often informed of new or amended regulations through stories in The Resource and The Digest.

 As these notices emerge, they will also be logged on this web page.
 Check back on this page periodically to stay current on emerging trends in regulation.
-We also encourage you to monitor the state and federal reporting requirements by downloading this calendar which tracks the requirements and their deadlines.
+We also encourage you to monitor the state and federal reporting requirements by downloading the reporting requirements calendar which tracks the requirements and their deadlines.
+The calendar can be found in the Industry Library.

 Most utilities used to pay annual fees to railroads for permission to have their conduit, wires or pipes intersect with the railroad’s tracks.
 In 2016, Minnesota enacted a law allowing utilities to stop paying annual fees for existing utility crossings and pay only a limited one-time fee for future installations in railroad rights-of-way while meeting certain limited requirements.
 Municipal utilities can benefit from knowing those requirements and what the indexed fee is currently.